t-regx/t-regx.github.io/docs/match-find-first.md

 'I was born 19 years ago'
 ```

-If a match is found, then the result of `forFirst()` callback is returned.
+If a match is found, then the result of `findFirst()` callback is returned.
 If a match is not found, however, then the
 handling of an unmatched subject relies in the chained method.

 ### `orReturn()`